xportas/xportas/README.md

 ## 💬 Ask me about ...

-- Anything related to backend development, web frameworks, databases, testing, and deployment.
+- Anything related to backend development, web frameworks, databases, and testing.
 - My favorite projects and challenges that I have faced as a developer.

 ## 📫 How to reach me ...